 Ready to build?

 Document intelligence doesn’t have to mean adding another specialized vendor.
-With 🤖 /document/ocr, 🤖 /document/split, and 🤖 /ai/chat, you can build sophisticated extraction pipelines that rival dedicated platforms.
+With the 🤖 /document/ocr, 🤖 /document/split, and 🤖 /ai/chat Robots, you can build sophisticated extraction pipelines that rival dedicated platforms.

 Start by exploring our AI Robot docs and see how far you can take your document workflows inside one platform.